mattgear/ChalkboardTest/README.md

 In order to get the ContactMutation Tests to work a valid token must be put into the file.
 This is obviously not ideal and if I had more time would rework the resolver such that I could test without this.
 I would also wire tests to a test DB instead of having them connected to dev.
+Furthermore after re-working the ContactQuery I would need to amend the tests for that but have ran out of time.